Our recent survey shows that 69% of sellers think that getting the first conversation is harder than presenting a solution or even closing the deal.

 Don’t just send your generic sales pitch to the potential customer through a LinkedIn connection request.
 Do some research before making contact and proceeding with social selling strategies.

-Start the conversation by making contact through following and liking the prospect’s LinkedIn profile and make sure that you interact with some of their posts.
+Start the conversation by making contact by following and liking the prospect’s LinkedIn profile and make sure that you interact with some of their posts.

 The best way to interact is by leaving a comment on a post or blog.
 Make sure that your comment is personalized and offers value, and isn’t a generic ‘good post’ kind of comment.